Geography of Kerala: Geography

 Finally, Kerala's coastal belt is relatively flat, teeming with paddy fields, groves of coconut trees, and heavily crisscrossed by a network of interconnected canals and rivers.
 The comparative water-richness of the coastal belt can be partly gauged by the fact that Kuttanad, with its backwaters canals and rivers, itself comprises more than 20% of India's waterways by length.
 Kuttanad, also known as The Rice Bowl of Kerala, has the lowest altitude in India, and is also one of the few places in world where cultivation takes place below sea level.
 Minerals including Ilmenite, Monazite, Thorium, and Titanium, are found in the coastal belt of Kerala.
 Kerala's coastal belt of Karunagappally is known for high background radiation from thorium-containing monazite sand.
 In some coastal panchayats, median outdoor radiation levels are more than 4 mGy/yr and, in certain locations on the coast, it is as high as 70 mGy/yr.
-The most important of Kerala's forty-four rivers include the Periyar (244 km in length), the Bharathapuzha (209 km), the Pamba River (176 km),the Chaliyar river(169) the Chalakudy Puzha(144 km), the Kadalundipuzha (130 km), and the Achancoil (128 km).
+The most important of Kerala's forty-four rivers include the Periyar (244 km in length), the Bharathapuzha (209 km), the Pamba River (176 km), the Chaliyar river (169 km) the Chalakudy Puzha (144 km), the Kadalundipuzha (130 km), and the Achancoil (128 km).
 Most of the remainder are small and entirely fed by the Monsoons.

 There are 44 rivers in Kerala, all but three originating in the Western Ghats.
 41 of them flow westward and 3 eastward.
 The rivers of Kerala are small, in terms of length, breadth and water discharge.
 The rivers flow faster, owing to the hilly terrain and as the short distance between the Western Ghats and the sea.
 All the rivers are entirely monsoon-fed and many of them shrink into rivulets or dry up completely during summer.

 The Kerala Backwaters region is a particularly well-recognized feature of Kerala; it is an interconnected system of brackish water lakes and river estuaries that lies inland from the coast and runs virtually the length of the state.
 These facilitate inland travel throughout a region roughly bounded by Thiruvananthapuram in the south and Vatakara (which lies some 450 km to the north).
-There are 34 backwaters in Kerala Lake Vembanad—India's largest body of water —dominates the backwaters; it lies between Alappuzha and Kochi and is over 200 km2 in area.
-Major lakes of Kerala include:
+There are 34 backwaters in Kerala.
+Lake Vembanad—India's largest body of water —dominates the backwaters; it lies between Alappuzha and Kochi and is over 200 km2 in area.